gabebw/udp_chat/README.md

 [@edwardloveall]: https://twitter.com/edwardloveall
 [Networking for Game Programmers]: http://gafferongames.com/networking-for-game-programmers/udp-vs-tcp/

+## Set up

+First, bundle:

+    bundle

+Then copy `env.example` to `.env` and edit it.
+It's well-documented.

+Now you can chat:

+    ruby chat.rb

 ## OK, sure, but this isn't a game?

 Yeah, fair question.
 We decided to implement person-to-person chat first, which